wdi-atx-12/jquery-events-training/README.md

 When the user hits spacebar, record their "start" time.

-When they hit it again, record their "end" time.
+After that, whenever they hit the spacebar again, record their new "end" time.

-Then, calculate the total time, and put it on the page.
+Then, calculate the total time, and display it on the page.

+(The page should show the total time since the first spacebar press.)